 Failing to stock enough inventory to meet customer demand, however, can equate to missed sales opportunities.
 In other words, lack of potential profits.

-And that’s assuming you have the right inventory management controls in place to start with, to avoid overselling stock you don’t have, leading to further costs, disappointed customers and the risk of marketplace suspension.
-But that's another article.
+And that’s assuming you have the right inventory management system in place to start with, to avoid overselling stock you don’t have, leading to further costs, disappointed customers and the risk of marketplace suspension.
+But that's another article on the benefits of inventory management.

 Ultimately, you need to have the right balance between sales and stock purchasing.